Ten Horns Coming into View?

-Of course, horns can do a lot of damage in those occasional times of dueling with other animals or predators.
+Of course, horns can do a lot of damage in those occasional times of duelling with other animals or predators.
 Although small, they may cause a lot of damage because of the strategic military role they can play in the future war with the Great Harlot (perhaps through terrorist strategy?).
-(See Appendix 2 about the Collective Security Treaty Organization.)
+(See Appendix 3 about the Collective Security Treaty Organization.)

-Then there is this unusual statement that “the ten horns. . . have not yet received royal power, but they are to receive authority as kings for one hour, together with the beast.”
-(17:12) This fits nicely with the situation of the C.I.S. nations.
-They emerged out of subjugated status in the old Soviet Union only in very recent history.
+Then there is this unusual statement that “the ten horns… have not yet received royal power, but they are to receive authority as kings for one hour, together with the beast.”
+(17:12) They were not in existence in John the apostle’s day (at least not in their present form) because they are attached to the 7th Head (End of the Age empire), not the 6th (Rome).
+And it fits nicely with the situation of the C.I.S. nations.
+Not only did they not exist in the days of ancient Rome, but even in modern times they were swallowed up in the old Soviet Union during the 20th century.
+But only in very recent history have they emerged out of subjugated status.

-During Perestroika in the early 1990’s, Russia, through the influence of its leader Mikhail Gorbachev, allowed them to choose independence; yet they remained in mutual association with Russia through the C.I.S., just as the Scripture states, “they are to receive authority as kings. . . together with the beast.”
+During Perestroika in the early 1990’s, Russia, through the influence of its leader Mikhail Gorbachev, allowed them to choose independence; yet they remained in mutual association with Russia through the C.I.S., just as the Scripture states, “they are to receive authority as kings… together with the beast.”
+(17:12)

 The re-structuring (Perestroika) of the Soviet Union in the early 1990’s and the sudden appearance of its former republics as independent nations was certainly one of the more peculiar and outstanding events of the 20th century.
 And this extraordinary transition in the Soviet state was one that seems to fulfill precisely the situation that Revelation 17 describes.

-As for the other former communist nations in eastern Europe (along with the former Soviet republics of Estonia, Lithuania, and Latvia), they have broken away completely now and have joined the European Union.
-They are no longer “together with the beast”, in the way that the CIS nations are who also gained their independence during the Perestroika era.
+As for the other former communist nations in eastern Europe (along with the former Soviet republics of Estonia, Lithuania, and Latvia), they have broken away completely now and have joined the European Union and NATO.
+They are no longer “together with the beast”, in the way that the C.I.S. nations are who also gained their independence during the Perestroika era.

 So, could it be that this peculiar and unique historical event – this bestowing of independence on the Soviet republics – was predicted long ago in this ancient passage of Scripture?